A job change can be painful. And ambiguous world events don’t make it any easier.

 Job Title: Unemployed, VP Commercial Real Estate

-I’m ready to go back to work.
+I’m ready to go back to work and out of money!!!
 If you’re hiring please reach out!!!!
 VP Business Development

 Experience (sic) Manager Looking for Work, Sr IT Project Manager